-The series about Vampires "Food block" - Impressions of what he saw
+The series about Vampires “Food block” – Impressions of what I saw

 The picture tells the story of children who arrived at the summer camp and found themselves in a situation of complete mysticism and danger.
 Even long before the release, high hopes were placed on the serial film and even compared with "Very strange things" (Stranger Things).